hymkor/windows1x-virtualterminal-rs/README.md

 ![image](examples/color.png)

-Make terminal raw-mode and read key from console
+Read one key from the terminal without waiting for the Enter key pressed
 ------------------------------------------------

 [examples/getkey.rs](examples/getkey.rs)